-(below) The New Park center, in the Park City area, showcases Mountain Modern architecture with this mixed use building featuring ground floor retail/restaurants and upper floor hospitality. (below, right) The village center in Holladay, while not Mountain Modern, provides a nice example of a mixed use building featuring ground floor retail and upper floor offices. (below, far right) A Mountain Modern mixed use building in nearby Midway
+(below) The New Park center, in the Park City area, showcases Mountain Modern architecture with this mixed use building featuring ground floor retail/restaurants and upper floor hospitality. (below, right) Village Center in Holladay, while not Mountain Modern, provides an excellent example of a mixed use building featuring ground floor retail and upper floor offices. (below, far right) A Mountain Modern mixed use building in nearby Midway development is proposed, it is important to implement the City's "center focused" vision.
+Centers provide many benefits and are the best way to assure that the community vision for walkability and connectedness is achieved.
+Different types of centers are envisioned since they will be located in several unique locations.